MCP Email Verification for AI Agents

 ToolEntry priceOutput formatMCP serverFree tierBest for

-InboxPolicy$0.01 per call (x402), or as low as $3.16/1k on Growth credit packAction + confidence + SMTP evidenceYes (decide_send, verify_email, batch, usage)None (cache, malformed, and idempotent retries are free)Agent send decisions in real time
+InboxPolicy$0.01 per call (x402), or as low as $3.16/1k on Growth credit packAction + confidence + normalized signalsYes (7 tools)None (cache, malformed)Agent send decisions in real time

 Kickbox~$10.00/1kStatus fields plus Sendex quality scoreNoOne-time free creditsDashboard-first quality scoring

-MillionVerifier~$0.59-2.50/1kStatus fields, resolves unknowns aggressivelyNoYesOne-shot bulk list cleaning at lowest cost
+MillionVerifier$3.90/1k entry (down to $0.45/1k at 1M volume)Status fields, resolves unknowns aggressivelyNoYesOne-shot bulk list cleaning at scale (cheapest at high volume)

 Frequently asked questions